 - Adobe Illustrator - I do a lot of UX Design, layouts, and really all my design work in Adobe Illustrator.
 I'm faster in Illustrator than whatever the trendy tool is this month, so I stick to what I'm good at when time is a factor.

-- Specify for Illustrator - Shameless plug, but whether you are designing websites, kitchen cabinets, or a woodworking project, this Adobe Illustrator script is super-handy at dimensioning objects on your artboard.
-It's free 🎉 and you can read about the details in this dedicated post.
+- Specify for Illustrator - Shameless plug, but whether you are designing graphics, web pages, kitchen cabinets, or a woodworking project, this Adobe Illustrator script is super-handy at dimensioning objects on your artboard.
+You can read about the details in this dedicated post.

 - AutoHotkey - These days, if I need some automated keypresses I just add them to a layer on my custom mechanical keyboard; however, I have a few complex automations coded via AutoHotkey.